Peppermint-Lab/peppermint/README.md

 ```

-We currently do not have any one click installers for any online marketplace as of yet - but once we get more stable and feature rich that will change.
+## One click installers

+- We are now on linode marketplace we can be viewed here <a href="https://www.linode.com/marketplace/apps/peppermint-lab/peppermint/">here</a>

 ## Supported Environment Variables